queryverse/Vega.jl/docs/src/userguide/data.md

 # Data

 [VegaLite.jl](https://github.com/queryverse/VegaLite.jl) accepts data to be plotted in a variety of different formats and provides a number of different ways to reference that data.
 The most typical way to plot data is that you have your data in some julia data structure, and then add this data to the Vega-Lite specification itself for plotting.
 As an alternative, Vega-Lite also accepts URLs that point to data sources either on disc or on the web for plotting.
 Data that you want to plot will typically be in a tabular form.
+You can also directly pass vectors with data.

 ## Inline data